Ritiange666/Power-free-Isokinetic-Training-Robot/README.md

 The code in this repository is specifically designed for the STM32F407 microcontroller.
 It is primarily focused on controlling the DRV02 drive board, ensuring precise management and operation within our application context.
 C language based.

 2. Clinical Trial Information
 Included in this project is an integrated PDF file named ClinicalTrial.pdf.
-This document contains comprehensive details about our study, including the study protocol, interim analyses, and reporting guidelines(CONSORT 2010 Checklist template).
+This document contains comprehensive details about our study, including the study protocol and interim analyses.

 3. Raw Training Data
 The raw training data is named Data.xlsx.